The Bifid cipher

 is a polygraphic substitution cipher that was invented

-Felix Delastell around 1901.
-In order to encrypt
+By Felix Delastell around 1901.

 with transposition and fractionation.
 Any

-Polybius square of size 5 х 5
+Polybius square can be used.
+5 х 5 but

-which is the usual choice.
+which is a common choice.

 Function polybius(text)